done right, from the start.

 Good packing protects your items and speeds up move day.
 Use these core rules to reduce breakage risk.

 Put heavier items in small boxes and lighter items in large boxes.
-Example: books in small boxes, pillows in large boxes.
+Books go in small boxes, pillows go in large boxes.

 Overweight boxes can lose structure during transport and increase the chance of crushed contents.